microsoft/sample-app-aoai-chatGPT/README.md

 # [Preview] UUFSolver

 This app is built on the Sample Chat App with AOAI GitHub project from which it is forked.
-It modifies Chat.tsx to add URL parsing, so it will automatically start the conversation with **Article** and **Feedback** parameters that represent the URL of a [Learn](https://learn.microsoft.com) article, and its associated feedback.
+It primarily modifies Chat.tsx and app.py to add URL parsing and enable back end searches for the chat.
+It will automatically start the conversation with **Article** and **Feedback** (or any similarly named) parameters that represent the URL of a [Learn](https://learn.microsoft.com) article, and its associated feedback.
 It then gives its best suggestion to resolve/address the feedback, with reference links to validate ground truth on its claims.
 It will also accept raw text pasted from a UUF feedback item description, which contains **Live URL** and **Verbatim** fields, and do the same with them.

 Note: some portions of the app use preview APIs.